HVAC Glossary of Terms

 Thermostat

-Usually found on an inside wall, this device operates as a control to regulate your heating and cooling equipment, allowing you to adjust your home comfort at the touch of a switch.
+Usually found on an inside wall, a thermostat operates as a control to regulate your heating and cooling equipment, allowing you to adjust your home comfort at the touch of a switch.

 Learn more about our thermostats »